PLATOONProject/DeTrusty/README.md

 This list might not be exhaustive.
 Please, let us know if we missed something.

+## DeTrusty in PLATOON
+DeTrusty is the federated query engine developed in task T2.4 and is included in the deliverable D2.8.
+Check the directory `D2.8` for a more detailed explanation on how DeTrusty was used and evaluated in PLATOON.
+This detailed explanation includes:

+- An overview of what DeTrusty is,
+- An explanation on how DeTrusty works
+- An empirical evaluation of DeTrusty in pilot 2a
+  - Benchmark data and queries
+  - Federated query processing methods evaluated
+  - Metrics used in the comparison
+  - Computational environment
+  - Efficiency evaluation
+  - Evaluation of the continuous behavior

 ## Running DeTrusty
 DeTrusty can be used in two different ways: (i) as a Service by running it with Docker, and (ii) as a Python library within your own project.
 Both methods will be explained in the following section.